sfztools/sfizz-wiki-archive/Curves.md

 It can't seem to mix curves which are explicitly indexed and those which aren't.

 Explicitly-indexed curves after implicitly-indexed ones seem to be discarded by the loader, and vice-versa.

+## Interpolation

+Both software are using linear interpolation to evaluate between the defined values. (verified)